Dodge Omni 024

 The 024 did not sell well and was renamed as the Dodge Charger for the 1983 model year, a name which had been gradually introduced as part of a special "Charger 2.2" package beginning in 1981.
 The 024 had also been produced as the Plymouth Horizon TC3.
 It, too, was renamed in the 1983 model year: to the Plymouth Turismo.
 The "Turismo" label had already been used on a sport package beginning in 1980.

 In its last year, the 024 and TC3 served as a base for the Dodge Rampage and Plymouth Scamp pick-up trucks using the same chassis, powertrain and body parts from the doors forward.

 In 1980 the Plymouth Horizon TC3 also became available with the Turismo sport package.
-For the Dodge Omni 024 this was called the DeTomaso package, with De Tomaso designed trim and wheels but the standard drivetrain.
+For the Dodge Omni 024 this was called the De Tomaso package, with De Tomaso designed trim and wheels but the standard drivetrain.
 1,333 De Tomaso 024's were built in 1980, followed by 619 more in 1981.
 The 1981 De Tomasos were only available with the new 2.2 litre engine.

 Also in 1980, in cooperation with Chrysler partner Mitsubishi, the Chrysler Omni 024 was briefly sold in Japan.
-It was available for two years at Mitsubishi dealerships and it complied with Japanese Government dimension regulations.
-It didn't sell well, with only 1491 finding Japanese buyers.
+It was available for two years at Mitsubishi dealerships but didn't sell well, with only 1491 examples finding Japanese buyers.